They (whoever ‘they’ are!) say confidence is one of the most attractive things you can wear. And it’s true.

 Some people just seem to have ‘it’ naturally.

 The X factor, the gravitas, the ‘je ne sais quoi’ that makes them stand out in any room.
 The thing that makes them unafraid to take risks and make things happen.

 It’s not competence, folks.
 It’s confidence.

-AND, it’s available to all of us.
+AND, even more than that, it’s about being BRAVE.
+And it’s available to all of us.

 In preparation for my upcoming talk at SHRM next week (I’m delivering a mega session to 2000 people… EEK!)
-I’ve been doing more research recently about confidence ~ what it is, what it isn’t, what kills it, and what builds it.
+I’ve been doing more research recently about confidence and bravery ~ what it is, what it isn’t, what kills it, and what builds it.

 I came across an amazing book, The Confidence Code, written by Katty Kay and Claire Shipman, who share some incredible insights.

 It turns out both nature AND nurture affect our confidence.

 Some fascinating research exists on the fact women and men’s brains are actually wired differently, we produce different hormones, and we each have an individual genetic make-up – and all of these play a role in terms of how confident we are naturally.